larsks/baa-course-geocoding/README.md

 uv run geocode.py course_locations_orig.csv -o course_locations_geocoded.csv
 ```

+### A note about accuracy

+The course locations are identified by address in the source document, but those addresses don't always correspond to the actual location of the station.
+Particular outliers include **M06**.
+The address for **M06** is "106 Central St, Wellesley, MA", but the geocoded location of this address is 700 feet back from the route and about 0.5 miles away from the actual station location.
+While this is the most extreme difference, many of the other markers on this map also differ from the actual station location.

 ## Producing GPX and KML

 To produce the GPX and KML versions of the data, run: